rabeshi/eaamo-website/content/registration/_index.md

 | Student             | $15 | $30 |

-*Note: If you are a ScienceWriters2021 participant or a civic or public sector practitioner volunteering in our outreach forum, registration is complimentary.
-You will be able to select your complimentary registration option after entering the registration code you were provided with.*
+*Note: If you are a ScienceWriters2021 participant or a civic or public sector practitioner volunteering in our outreach forum, registration is complimentary.*

 ## Registration Waivers and Data Plans